Why Medical Chronology in Personal Injury Cases?

 - Provides a clear understanding of diagnosis: An accurate medical chronology will provide clear details regarding the diagnosis made, its severity, and its impacts on the patient’s lifestyle, activities of daily living, etc.

 - Aids to assess the strength and weakness of the claim: A well-documented medical record chronology helps the attorney to identify all the strong points in the case.

 - Helps to avoid errors: A non-medical legal person like an attorney or paralegal with no formal medical training could miss out on significant medical details.
 This may lead to errors when arguing the case.
 But medical chronologies by a good reviewer can help the attorney goes to court well-prepared and fully aware of all pertinent events.

 - Details regarding treatments: A good medical chronology details the treatments rendered by the patient in a given period of time.
 This will help the personal injury attorney to estimate the extent of the injury and its impacts.

 - Objective analysis of the medical records: Medical chronology services are usually handled by medical record review companies and their expert medical record reviewers.
 Hence they can provide an unprejudiced view of the medical records.

 As you can see, personal injury attorneys depend more on medical chronology review services to understand medical records.
 Medical record chronologies are a source of information for the legal community to work closely on their case.
-It also helps them to understand the medical encounters related with the personal injury lawsuit in a timeline manner.
-A precise medical case chronology drafted by an expert medical chart review company can be used to strengthen the arguments of personal injury attorneys in the court or in settlement discussions.
+It also helps them to understand the medical encounters related to the personal injury lawsuit in a timeline manner.
+A precise medical case chronology drafted by an expert medical chart review company can be used to strengthen the arguments of personal injury attorneys in court or in settlement discussions.